 Explora Rapa Nui

-The five-star service and expertise of their English-speaking guides make Explora Rapa Nui ($1,990 double with sea view) a truly stand-out choice for lodgings on the island and was my absolute favorite place to stay when I visited Easter Island.
+The five-star service and expertise of their English-speaking guides make Explora Rapa Nui ($2,140 USD double) a truly stand-out choice for lodgings on the island and was my absolute favorite place to stay when I visited Easter Island.

 Situated in the southwest of the island, not far from the island’s east coast, 30 large, modern rooms have been built discreetly into a hillside overlooking the ocean.
 A spacious bar and restaurant act as the centerpiece of this luxury hotel.
 The latter serves gourmet Rapanui cuisine using seasonal ingredients from their organic farm.